Bronya-Rand/reimagined-couscous/chars/[HSR] Fu Xuan/README.md

 # Fu Xuan [Honkai: Star Rail]

 <p align="center">
-    Current Card Ver: <b>1.0</b>
+    Current Card Ver: <b>1.01</b>
 </p>

 <!-- <p align="center">
     <img src="{{site.baseurl}}/assets/images/chars/Furina.png" alt="Furina" width=250px>
 </p> -->

-> A collaborative bot made by Bronya Rand with Fallen.
-To see bots made by my collaborative partner, search _Fallen_ in the PygmalionAI character website or in #bot-sharing in the PygmalionAI Discord.
+> A collaborative bot made by Bronya Rand with a 'Provider'.

 **Before Continuing:** This card uses no starter as this is depreciated.
 Make sure to remove your chat starter in **Advanced Formatting** or use the _Minimalist_ context template.